maddevsio/react-madboiler/README.md

 ```

 # Utils
-Utilities are stored in the `src/utils` folder in the separated files.
+Utilities are stored in the `src/utils` folder in separate files.

 #### Available utilities
-* `camelToSnakeCase` and `snakeToCamelCase` - transformation string into various styles of writing phrases without spaces or punctuation
+* `camelToSnakeCase` and `snakeToCamelCase` - transformation of a string into various styles of writing phrases without spaces or punctuation
-* `normalizeObjectKeys` - transformation all the object field keys using `snakeToCamelCase`
+* `normalizeObjectKeys` - transformation of all the object fields (keys) using `snakeToCamelCase`
-* `normalizeCollectionKeys` - transformation all the elements(Element should be an object) of the array using `normalizeObjectKeys`
+* `normalizeCollectionKeys` - transformation of all the elements (Element should be an object) of the array using `normalizeObjectKeys`
 * `getRequestParams` - function for getting values of get-parameters from location.search.
 * `localStorage` - utilities for working with localStorage

 **PS: The list will be updated**

 # Axios
-For working with rest API most useful library is [`axios`](https://github.com/axios/axios) with `async/await` syntax.
+In working with API requests, the most useful library is [`axios`](https://github.com/axios/axios) with `async/await` syntax.

 #### `axios` configuration
 `axios` configuration is in the `src/config/api.js` file.